Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 BASIS Charter Schools are some of the highest performing schools in the United States and the world, and San Antonio is fortunate to host a cluster of BASIS campuses.
-In fact, BASIS Texas Charter Schools is tied for the #1 district in Texas on the TEA’s 2022 school report cards.
-On November 3, 2022, BASIS Texas Charter Schools began accepting applications for enrollment for the 2023–24 school year.
-We have put together a guide to help you learn more about BASIS San Antonio schools and take steps to enroll your child for the 2023–24 school year.
+On November 1, 2023, BASIS Texas Charter Schools began accepting applications for enrollment for the 2024–25 school year.
+We have put together a guide to help you learn more about BASIS schools in San Antonio and take steps to enroll your child.

 About BASIS Charter Schools